-Seedling biomass reflects individual competitiveness rather than community performance
+Individual biomass reflects individual competitiveness rather than community performance

 Contrary to our expectations, mixing cultivars did not result in increased seedling biomass.
 In fact, we observed the opposite pattern: mixed stands produced less biomass than expected based on their pure stand components, especially under water and nutrient limitations.
-At first glance, we might conclude that this result contradicts ecological theory, notably the Stress Gradient Hypothesis that predicts a shift towards more positive interactions as the abiotic conditions become less favorable (Bertness and Callaway 1994; Maestre et al. 2009).
-However, individual cultivar responses to mixture cultivation combined with root trait data together suggest that this biomass reduction was a consequence of intense competition in pure stands, rather than evidence for decreased performance in mixed stands.
-This interpretation is based on the hypothesis that early seedling biomass does not reflect final community performance, that would better be approximated by latter established reproductive biomass, but rather individual plant competitiveness.
+At first glance, we might conclude that this result contradicts ecological theory, notably the Stress Gradient Hypothesis that predicts a shift towards more positive interactions as abiotic conditions become less favorable (Bertness and Callaway 1994; Maestre et al. 2009).
+However, individual cultivar responses to mixture cultivation combined with root trait data together suggest that such reduction in relative biomass in mixtures was the consequence of intense competition in pure stands, rather than evidence for decreased performance in mixed stands.
+This interpretation is based on the hypothesis that early biomass does not reflect final community performance that would better be approximated by latter established reproductive biomass, but rather individual plant competitiveness.
 In line with this interpretation, seedling growth rate and early vigor are traditionally targeted by plant breeders as favorable traits for competitiveness against weeds (Lemerle et al. 1996; Bertholdsson 2005; Hendriks et al. 2022).
 Hence, our results suggest an overall relaxation of competition intensity in mixed relative to pure stands at the seedling stage, especially under limiting water and nutrient resources.

 Root area as the main driver of competitive hierarchy

-We identified root area (the 2D projected area of the root system) as the main driver of seedling biomass and mixing effects in our experiment.
-The average root area of the two cultivars could explain almost 50% of RYT variability under resource-limiting conditions.
-A higher root area in monoculture was associated with a greater biomass reduction in mixture, especially when the mixture partner had a lower root area.
-These results support the idea of an early-stage belowground competitive hierarchy between cultivars (Kunstler et al. 2012) where higher root area is associated with higher competitive ability.
+We identified root area as the main driver of plant biomass and mixing effects in our experiment.
+The average root area of the two cultivars in pure stands could explain up to 50% of RYT variability under resource-limiting conditions.
+A higher root area in monogenotypic cultures was associated with a greater biomass reduction in mixture, especially when the mixture partner had a lower root area.
+These results support the idea of an early-stage belowground competitive hierarchy between cultivars (Kunstler et al. 2012), where higher root area is associated with higher competitive ability.
 In line with these results, root functional traits associated with root foraging and absorption potential have already been shown to shape early-stage competitive hierarchies between grassland species (Fort et al. 2014; Ravenek et al. 2016; Wagg et al. 2017).
 The very high explanatory power of root area found in our study might be explained by the fact that this trait integrates several functional dimensions of the root system that are classically captured by distinct traits (e.g., root length density, specific root length, or root diameter).

 No evidence for niche complementarity between seedlings